PietroGalizia/Serpendeleev/README.md

 ========
 Use the following to cite this code:

-- Galizia, P. Jörmungandr's Elemental Diets: The World Snake https://github.com/PietroGalizia/JED.git, 2024.
+- Galizia, P. (2024).
+Jörmungandr's Elemental Diets: The World Snake — An Immersive Educational Videogame for Exploring the Periodic Table of Elements with Real-World Contexts and Examples. https://doi.org/10.5281/zenodo.10643098

-Installing and Running JED
+Installing and Running Serpendeleev: Chimica 3330
 ============================

 Windows Users